tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : The non-empty name of the client-facing server, i.e., the entity trusted to update the ECH configuration.
 This is used to correct misconfigured clients, as described in {{handle-server-response}}.
-Clients MUST ignore any `ECHConfig` structure with a `public_name` that fails hostname validation.
+Clients MUST ignore any `ECHConfig` structure with a `public_name` that fails validation.
 To validate, the client parses a dot-separated sequence of NR-LDH labels and A-labels, as defined in {{RFC5890}}, Section 2.3.2.1.
 Validation fails if the first or last character is a dot.
 Note that any `public_name` that passes this validation step is also a